-- Attending induction and tutorial sessions to ensure they are aware of the policy and the issues it raises. - Behaving in a way that supports the Policy across College; supporting the College to develop a culture where appropriate behaviour and respect is championed.
+- Attending induction and tutorial sessions to ensure they are aware of the policy and the issues it raises. - Behaving in a way that supports the Policy across College, ensuring any concerns relating to other learners are passed on to staff. - Supporting the College to develop a culture where appropriate behaviour and respect is championed. - Contributing to learner surveys and focus groups.